enajx/NDP/readme.md

 cd NDP
 pip install -r requirements.txt
  ```
  Next, use `train.py` and a experiment configuration file  `run_experiment.yaml`.
-To /experiments_paper folder for examples of configuration files for different tasks.
+To experiments_paper folder for examples of configuration files for different tasks.

  ```bash
 # train NDP to solve task defined in run_experiment.yaml, example is XOR gate